amitxv/PC-Tuning/docs/research.md

 <summary>Read More</summary>
 <br>

-On a stock Windows 10 installation, the Wdf01000.sys driver handles USB connectivity but using it comes with a major latency penalty compared to using vendor USB drivers.
+On a stock Win10 installation, the Wdf01000.sys driver handles USB connectivity but using it comes with a major latency penalty compared to using vendor USB drivers.

 #### ``Wdf01000.sys``